jiacongD/CIMPLE_try/readme.md

 # CIMPLE_try

-This is the README.
-Testing
+This is the README for the CIMPLE R package